aaronmck/Maul/README.md

 Running a single-barcoded file
 ===============

-An important note: this implicitly sets the edit distance to 1 (default), if you want to more or less stringent barcode splitting, you should set the maxDistance parameter.
-Again, it's dangerous to go much above 1 without specificly designed barcodes.
+An important note: this implicitly sets the edit distance to 1 (default) - if you want more or less stringent barcode splitting, you should set the maxDistance parameter.
+Again, it's dangerous to go much above 1 without specifically designed barcodes.

 ```
 java -jar <path_to_maul_jar>.jar \